nishantsbi/RegressionProject/README.md

 This repository contains files for the regression project.

-Regression.Rmd - knitr based source markdown file
+MtCarsTransReg.Rmd - knitr based source markdown file

 All other files are derived from the knitr file.